-Whilst the progress we have made to date gives us confidence we will be able to secure a suitable ground mount site this financial year, if we are not successful in securing a site, or the overall capital required is significantly lower than anticipated, we may have to take the decision to return some or all the capital raised in this share raise.
+In the unlikely event we discover that overall capital required is significantly lower than anticipated after investment has been accepted, we may have to take the decision to return some, or all, the capital raised in this share raise.
 In the unlikely event that this arises we will:

-- Notify all shareholders by 31 March 2021 of our intention to return some or all of the capital invested during this share raise that we were not able to utilise. - Return capital to investors in the current share raise, i.e. previous investments in the Community Energy Fund will not be affected. - Return capital to each shareholder proportionate to the amount invested in this share raise.
-For instance, if we are unable to utilise 50% of the capital invested, we will return 50p for each £1 invested. - Endeavour to honour our annual target interest rate of 4%, regardless of whether your capital is returned.
-Interest earned on capital that is returned early will be paid in line with our usual annual interest payment schedule.
+- Notify all shareholders of our intention to return some, or all, of the capital invested during this share raise that we were not able to utilise. - Return capital to investors in order of share raise, such that investment raised in the most recent raise is returned first. - Return capital to each shareholder proportionate to the amount invested in this share raise.
+For instance, if we are unable to utilise 50% of the capital invested, we will return 50p for each £1 invested.